2023 NFL OTA News Tracker

 Minnesota Vikings

-• Jordan Addison is sitting out OTAs with what HC Kevin O’Connell characterized as a minor undisclosed injury.
+• Jordan Addison is sitting out all of OTAs with what HC Kevin O’Connell characterized as a minor undisclosed injury.
 Addison picked up the issue at the end of rookie minicamp and O’Connell added that they're being overly cautious with their first-round pick.
-We’ll keep an eye on Addison’s health moving forward but his absence in OTAs should affect his rising ADP (67, WR34).
-(May 31)
+We’ll keep an eye on Addison’s health moving forward but his absence in OTAs should affect his rising ADP (70, WR36) too much.
+(June 14)

 NFC South